aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 ## Capstone Challenge

-This task is to test your prvilege escalation skill.
-You have given an ssh access to the leonard machine, the task is to search for a privilege escalation vector.
+This task is to test your privilege escalation skill.
+You have been given SSH access to the Leonard machine.
+The task is to search for a privilege escalation vector.

 Start with the enumeration process
 ```bash